Mirzakhani's work on earthquake flow: Preliminaries

 One can similarly define earthquakes for any simple weighted curve $\alpha$, where the amount of the twist in each curve depends on the measure of a transverse arc.
 One then defines the earthquake in an arbitrary $\alpha\in \ML$ to be the limit of earthquakes in simple weighted curves $\alpha_n$ that converge to $\alpha$,

 We will sketch a proof that this is well-defined, i.e. that the limit doesn't depend on the sequence $\alpha_n$ of weighted multi-curves converging to $\alpha$.

-It will be helpful later if we work in a slightly more general context now.
-Namely, we will show that earthquakes are well-defined for any measured lamination on $\bH$ (not necessarily invariant under a group) as the limit of earthquakes in discrete measured laminations.
-The earthquake in this context will be a map $\bH\to \bH$ that fixes a given unit tangent vector not based in the lamination and is continuous off the lamination.
-If the measured lamination is invariant by a Fuchsian group, the earthquake map will be equivariant by a representation of this Fuchsian group, whose image will be a new Fuchsian group.
-This new Fuchsian group can be seen as the earthquake of the first Fuchsian group.
+Our discussion will take in the universal cover.

+\bold{Earthquakes on the hyperbolic plane.} One can define a measured lamination on the hyperbolic plane $\bH$ in the same way as on a surface.
+However, $\bH$ of course doesn't have any closed curved, so instead we make the following definition: A discrete measured lamination on $\bH$ is a union of disjoint geodesics such that each compact set in $\bH$ intersects only finitely many of the geodesics, and such that each geodesic is endowed with a positive weight (the transverse measure of a small arc crossing only that geodesic).
+A key motivating example of a discrete measured lamination on $\bH$ is the preimage of a simple weighted curve on a closed surface.

+Let $\lambda$ be a discrete measured lamination on $\bH$, and let $w_0\in T^1\bH$ be a fixed unit tangent vector.
+The choice of $w_0$ won't be important and so is usually suppressed from the notation.
+The earthquake in $\lambda$ is defined to be the unique discontinuous map $E_\lambda: \bH\to \bH$ which is a local isometry off $\lambda$, fixes $w_0$, and ``shears" along each leaf of $\lambda$ by the measure of that leaf.

+The last part of that definition is rather vague, so we'll give a more explicit inductive construction of the earthquake.
+First, cut out $\lambda$, to get countably many regions of $\bH$, each bounded by geodesics.
+Define the map to be the identity on the region containing $w_0$.
+Now, having already defined the earthquake on a region $R$, we explain how to define it for a region $R'$ that borders $R$ along a geodesic $\gamma$ in the support of $\lambda$.
+Let $m_{\gamma}>0$ be the weight of $\gamma$ in $\lambda$.
+Let $I_R$ be the isometry of $\bH$ taking $R$ to $E_\lambda(R)$.
+Let $T$ be the isometry of $\bH$ that translates along $I_R(\gamma)$ by $m_\gamma$.
+Then we define

+Thus, as in the case of closed surfaces, we arrange for two ants staring at each other from across different sides of $\gamma$ to each see the other move to the right by a distance equal to the weight $m_\gamma$.

+The only reason we require the earthquake to fix a unit tangent vector is so that it is well defined, avoiding the worry that it might only be well defined up to certain isometries of $\bH$.

+Given any lamination in the hyperbolic plane, we define the earthquake in this lamination to be the limit of earthquakes in discrete laminations which approximate the given lamination.
+This should again be a discontinuous map $\bH\to \bH$ that is an isometry off the lamination, but as in the surface case we need to show it is well defined and doesn't depend on the choice of discrete approximates.

-We will now sketch a proof that earthquakes are well-defined on $\bH$, following the more detailed treatment in \cite[Section II]{K}.
-One requires two estimates, which refer to the $PSL(2,\bR)$ invariant metric on $T^1 \bH$.
+\bold{The main estimate.} We will now sketch a proof that earthquakes are well-defined on $\bH$, following the more detailed treatment in \cite[Section II]{K}.
+Some readers might choose to skip this.

+We require two estimates, which refer to the $PSL(2,\bR)$ invariant metric on the unit tangent bundle $T^1 \bH$.
 We use $E_{tv}$ to refer to the time $t$ earthquake in the geodesic through a unit tangent vector $v$.
+(A single geodesic with weight 1 is an example of a discrete lamination, so the definition above applies in this case.)

 \begin{lem} For all $D,T>0$ there exists $K=K(D,T)$ such that for all $v, v', w\in T^1 \bH$ that are pairwise distance at most $D$ apart, and all $t\leq T$, we have

 and

 \end{lem}